smogon/sprites/README.md

 The sprites themselves are property of Nintendo / Game Freak / The Pokémon Company, though Black & White sprites for Pokémon from later generations were created by artists in the community.
 The license for these community-created sprites is still being determined and may change in the future, but in the meantime please talk to use first before using them.

-The PMD sprites are from [SpriteCollab](https://sprites.pmdcollab.org/#/Contributors).
+The PMD sprites are from [SpriteCollab](https://sprites.pmdcollab.org/).
+The exact list of contributors can be found in `spritecollab_credit_names.txt` of this repository.